 There are three antennas at the top, unlike in RE650 where there were two antennas on both the left and right sides.

 On its left side (when viewed from the front), there’s a single Ethernet port (not bad for an extender but more would’ve been appreciated) using which you can connect it with your main router through a wired connection, and turn it into an access point.

-At the top of its front, there's a big RE-button, which basically acts as the WPS button to instantly connect this extender with your router.
+At the top of its front side, there’s a big RE-button which basically acts as the WPS button to instantly connect this extender with your router.
 Apart from this, it comes with a smartphone app which lets you make slight adjustments and monitor your network.